GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/simple-server/README.md

 ## Setup
 See [Prerequisites](../README.md#Prerequisites).

+Ensure your current working directory is `samples/java/appengine-java11/simple-server`, as all following instructions assumes this.

 ## Compile the Source With Full Debug Information Enabled

 The `-g` option here is what enables full debug information.
 Without it